-Article 20.6.
-Request for an Arbitral Panel
+Article 20.6: Request for an Arbitral Panel

-1. If the Parties fail to resolve a matter within:

-(a) 30 days after the Commission has convened pursuant to Article 20.5;

-(b) 30 days after a Party has delivered a request for consultations under Article 20.4 in a matter regarding perishable goods, if the Commission has not convened pursuant to Article 20.5.4;

-(c) 75 days after a Party has delivered a request for consultations under Article 20.4, if the Commission has not convened pursuant to Article 20.5.4; or the Party that requested a meeting of the Commission with regard to the measure or other matter in accordance with Article 20.5 may request in writing the establishment of an arbitral panel to consider the matter.
+- 1. If the Parties fail to resolve a matter within: - (a) 30 days after the Commission has convened pursuant to Article 20.5; - (b) 30 days after a Party has delivered a request for consultations under Article 20.4 in a matter regarding perishable goods, if the Commission has not convened pursuant to Article 20.5.4; - (c) 75 days after a Party has delivered a request for consultations under Article 20.4, if the Commission has not convened pursuant to Article 20.5.4; or - (d) such other period as the Parties may agree, the Party that requested a meeting of the Commission with regard to the measure or other matter in accordance with Article 20.5 may request in writing the establishment of an arbitral panel to consider the matter.
 The requesting Party shall deliver the request to the other Party, and shall set out the reasons for the request, including identification of the measure or other matter at issue and an indication of the legal basis for the complaint.